sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/windows-fundamentals.md

 (SID)-(revision level)-(identifier-authority)-(subauthority1)-(subauthority2)-(etc)

-Certainly!
-Here's the information from the table in a markdown bulleted list format:

 - **S**: SID - Identifies the string as a SID.
 - **1**: Revision Level - To date, this has never changed and has always been `1`.
 - **5**: Identifier-authority - A 48-bit string that identifies the authority (the computer or network) that created the SID.